nopnop2002/Raspberry-mgrx/README.md

 export MGRXDRV="linuxfb gw &lt;width&gt; gh &lt;height&gt; nc &lt;colors&gt;"
 &lt;width&gt; is width of FrameBuffer.
 &lt;height&gt; is height of FrameBuffer.
+Values for nc can be 2, 16, 256, 64K or 16M.
 You can get these by the following command.
-fbset -i -fb &lt;device of framebuffer&gt;   .
+fbset -i -fb &lt;device of framebuffer&gt;

 export FRAMEBUFFER=&lt;device of framebuffer&gt;
 If you have 320x240 TFT module like ILI9341, it'll be as follows.